dispareo/rubber_ducky/README.md

 This is just a simple collection of Rubber ducky scripts and a python server to receive them.

-Thanks to @geoda for the python server.
+Thanks to @geoda for the python server!